How to Build DIY Floating Shelves With French Cleats

-Floating shelves are a lively, unique addition to living rooms, bedrooms, hallways, or any place where a special accent is needed.
+Floating shelves are a lively, unique addition to living rooms, bedrooms, hallways, or anywhere a special accent is needed.
 Unlike floor-mounted shelves, floating shelves dance gracefully across the wall and appear to levitate.
 But don’t get the wrong impression: Floating shelves are strong enough to display most of your favorite treasures.

 What Are Floating Shelves?

 Floating shelves—also called cantilevered shelves or hidden shelves—attach by one long side directly to a wall; the method of attachment is hidden.
-The visual effect is that of a shelf jutting straight out of the wall.
+The visual effect is that of a shelf jutting straight out of the wall with no support.

 Floating shelves tend to be long, narrow, and rather thick rectangles.
 The narrow side is the depth of the shelf.
 Due to structural concerns, you will find floating shelves generally no deeper than 12 inches.
 Floating shelf length is usually greater than 16 inches to attach to the wall studs’ 16-inch on-center span.